MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMSoftwareUpdateDeployment.md

 - `$True`: Configuration Manager wakes a computer from sleep.
 - `$False`: It doesn't wake computers from sleep.

-For computers to wake, first configure Wake On LAN.
+For computers to wake, first [configure wake on LAN](/mem/configmgr/core/clients/deploy/configure-wake-on-lan).

 ```yaml
 Type: Boolean